OpenRailAssociation/osrd-website/content/docs/reference/design-docs/conflict-detection/index.en.md

 Routes have the following lifestyle:

  - As a train approaches the start of one of its routes, it is **called** by an operator.
 If all resources required to safely use the route are available, switches and level crossings start to move.
-If a resources is not available, say because another train has reserved a section of track, this process is delayed until all conditions are met.
+If a resources is not available, e.g. because another train has reserved a section of track, this process is delayed until all conditions are met.
  - Once all resources are configured and reserved, the route is **set** and ready to be followed.
 Before that point, the entry of the route was protected by signaling, which prevented the train from moving past the entry point.
  - As the train moves along the route, it is **destroyed**.
 When the tail of the trail releases key detectors along the route, resources before this detector are released, and can this be reserved by other routes.